 Ukranian artist Forostyuk Inna creates cross-stitch patterns on her eggs.
 We can't provide a how-to, but if you're handy with the needle and thread, you can give it a try.
 Or just enjoy looking at the artist's work.

-You can read more about this craft at SublimeStitching.com.
+You can read more about this craft at SublimeStitching.com and Wiki.

 These beautiful eggs in the Ukrainian style can get quite intricate.
 Use a stylus with melted wax to create dots, stripes, letters and symbols against a colorful background.